Our vision is to be the world’s best corporate servant of veterans, their families, and our community.

 About AT&T Veterans

-AT&T Veterans is an independent organization of AT&T employees and retirees dedicated to serving the veteran/military community.
+AT&T Veterans is an independent 501c3 charitable organization comprised of AT&T employees and retirees dedicated to serving the veteran/military community.

 We value and appreciate the sacrifice our military men and women provide for our country each and every day allowing us all a better and safer place to live and grow.